MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 and displays the 3D model based on the clicked button.
 ![alt Scene layout](./src/scene_layout.png)

-## 2. Custom scripts
+## 2. External libraries
-To add a functionality to the scene, four custom scripts need to be added to the projects.

-### 2.1 Mantisvision library
+Playcanvas editor currently doesn't provide an integral way to use the NPM packages, so the standalone minified version of the external libraries must be loaded manually:
+- ``@mantisvision/ryskplaycanvas`` copy file ``MantisRYSKPlayCanvas.min.js`` from the NPM package
+- ``@mantisvision/synchronizer`` copy file ``MantisSynchronizer.min.js`` from the NPM package
+- ``TIMINGSRC`` can be downloaded from [here](http://webtiming.github.io/timingsrc/lib/timingsrc-min-v3.js)

-Playcanvas ediotr currently doesn't provide an integral way to use the NPM packages, so the standalone minified version of the ``@mantisvision/ryskplaycanvas`` library must be loaded manually.
-The script is called ``MantisRYSKPlayCanvas.min.js`` and is part of the NPM package ``@mantisvision/ryskplaycanvas``.
-If you use directly this minified standalone version, you don't need to install any other dependencies because all of the RYSK dependencies are already included in the package and the only external dependency - the PlayCanvas engine - is already present in the editor's environment and will be passed through the ``window.Rysk.URLMesh`` constructor parameter.
+If you use directly this minified standalone version, you don't need to install any other dependencies because all of the RYSK dependencies are already included in the package and the only external dependency - the PlayCanvas engine - is already present in the editor's environment and you have to pass it through the ``window.Rysk.URLMesh`` constructor parameter.

-Upload the file with the library to the scripts folder in your PlayCanvas editor project (you can create a separate RYSK subdirectory for it if you wish).
+Upload the libraries to the scripts folder in your PlayCanvas editor project (you can create a separate RYSK subdirectory for it if you wish).

+## 3. Showcase scene
+The sample project consists of two scenes.
+The first is a simple showcase of various RYSK meshes and it is called Showcase:

-### 2.2 RYSK mesh script
+### 3.1 RYSK mesh script
-This will be the main script of the project.
-Create an empty script in the file PlayCanvasRYSKUrl.js and attach it to the RYSKMesh entity as a script component (the final script can be found [here](./src/PlayCanvasRYSKUrl.js)).
+This will be the main script for the scene.
+Create an empty script in the file ``PlayCanvasRYSKUrl.js`` and attach it to the RYSKMesh entity as a script component (the final script can be found [here](./src/PlayCanvasRYSKUrl.js)).
 Its purpose is to load the Mantisvision library and expose its API to the other entities in the PlayCanvas editor.
 For brevity, the script will be internally called ryskurl: